HydroModPy/HydroModPy/docs/source/user_guide/config_reference/geographic.rst

    * - ``x_outlet``
      - ``float | None``
      - ``None``
      - X coordinate of the watershed outlet in the projected CRS.
 Required for 'from_outlet_coord' mode.
    * - ``y_outlet``
      - ``float | None``
      - ``None``
      - Y coordinate of the watershed outlet in the projected CRS.
 Required for 'from_outlet_coord' mode.
    * - ``snap_dist``
      - ``float | str | None``
      - ``None``
      - Maximum snapping distance to move the outlet to the nearest stream cell.
-Accepts SI-friendly values (for example 50, '50 m', '0.05 km').
+Accepts SI- friendly values (for example 50, '50 m', '0.05 km').
 Required for 'from_outlet_coord' mode.
    * - ``buff_area``
      - ``str | float | None``
      - ``None``
      - Buffer around the watershed polygon.
 Numeric values keep legacy behavior (percentage of sqrt(area [km^2])).
 String values are interpreted as explicit distances (for example '500 m', '2 km').
 Required for 'from_outlet_coord' and 'from_polyg_shp' modes.
    * - ``polyg_shp_path``
      - ``pathlib._local.Path | None``
      - ``None``